BrianInGermany/simple_website/_posts/2024-11-03-IT_pancakes.md

 ---

 In the IT business, we have solutions hitting the pan day in, day out.
-And what separates the seasoned IT flapjack flippers from the weekend wannabes is their ability to produce those fluffy maple-syrup sponges every single time, on time, in time.
+And what separates the seasoned IT flapjack flippers from the weekend wannabes is their ability to produce fluffy maple-syrup sponges time, and time again.

 Sure, everyone has an off-day.
 But reliable IT professionals know their way around a griddle.